Registration & Resources (R&R)

 What types of things are there to do in the Green Bay community?

-- A-Many of the same activities that you would do at home Green Bay offers as well.
-Green Bay has three shopping malls and movie theatres.
+- Many of the same activities that you would do at home Green Bay offers as well.
+Green Bay has two shopping malls and three movie theatres.
 It boosts a disc golf course, several cool coffee shops, some great restaurants and of course Lambeau Field.
-Students spend time at the Resch Center watching the Green Bay Gamblers Hockey team or head to Game World or Bay Beach for amusement.
+Students spend time at the Resch Center watching the Green Bay Gamblers Hockey team or head to the Farmers Markets or Bay Beach for amusement.
 Most everyone can find something of interest in Green Bay.

 What kind of organizations, clubs, and activities are there to get involved with?